Indoor rower

 An indoor rower, or rowing machine, is a machine used to simulate the action of watercraft rowing for the purpose of exercise or training for rowing.
-Modern indoor rowers are often known as ergometers (colloquially erg or ergo) because they measure work performed by the rower (which can be measured in ergs).
+Modern indoor rowers are known as ergometers (colloquially erg or ergo) because they measure work performed by the rower (that can be measured in ergs).
 Indoor rowing has become established as a sport, drawing a competitive environment from around the world.
 The term "indoor rower" also refers to a participant in this sport.

 History

 Chabrias, an Athenian admiral of the 4th century BC, introduced the first rowing machines as supplemental military training devices.
 "To train inexperienced oarsmen, Chabrias built wooden rowing frames onshore where beginners could learn technique and timing before they went onboard ship."

 Early rowing machines are known to have existed from the mid-1800s, a US patent being issued to W.B.
 Curtis in 1872 for a particular hydraulic-based damper design.
-Machines using linear pneumatic resistance were common around 1900—one of the most popular was the Narragansett hydraulic rower, manufactured in Rhode Island from around 1900–1960.
+Machines using linear pneumatic resistance were common around 1900.
+One of the most popular was the Narragansett hydraulic rower, manufactured in Rhode Island from around 1900–1960.

 In the 1970s, the Gjessing-Nilson ergometer from Norway used a friction brake mechanism with industrial strapping applied over the broad rim of the flywheel.
 Weights hanging from the strap ensured that an adjustable and predictable friction could be calculated.

 The first air resistance ergometers were introduced around 1980 by Repco.
 In 1981, Peter and Richard Dreissigacker, and Jonathan Williams, filed for U.S. patent protection, as joint inventors of a "Stationary Rowing Unit".
 The first commercial embodiment of the Concept2 "rowing ergometer" was the Model A, a fixed-frame sliding-seat design using a bicycle wheel with fins attached for air resistance.
-The Model B, introduced in 1986, introduced a solid cast flywheel and the first digital performance monitor, which proved revolutionary.
+In 1986, The Model B introduced a solid cast flywheel and the first digital performance monitor, which proved revolutionary.
 This machine's capability of accurate calibration combined with easy transportability spawned the sport of competitive indoor rowing, and revolutionised training and selection procedures for watercraft rowing.
 Later models were the C (1993) and D (2003).

 In 1995, Casper Rekers, a Dutch engineer, was granted a U.S. patent for a (US 5382210A) "Dynamically Balanced Rowing Simulator".
 This device differed from the prior art in that the flywheel and footrests are fixed to a carriage, the carriage being free to slide fore and aft on a rail or rails integral to the frame.
 The seat is also free to slide fore and aft on a rail or rails integral to the frame.